near/docs/docs/tutorials/contracts/nfts/0_predeployed.md

 ---
-id: simple-nfts
+id: predeployed-contract
-title: Minting NFTs (Simple)
+title: Pre-deployed Contract
-sidebar_label: Minting NFTs
+sidebar_label: Pre-deployed Contract
 ---

 In this tutorial you'll learn how to easily create your own non-fungible tokens without doing any software development by using a readily-available NFT smart contract.